Chrysler engineers used some good-old hot-rodding to create one of the muscle car era's most intoxicating machines: The 1969 Dodge Super Bee Six Pack.

 Return to Classic Muscle Cars Library.

-For more cool information on muscle cars, go to:- Dodge muscle cars were among the fastest and wildest.
+- Dodge muscle cars were among the fastest and wildest.
 See profiles, photos, and specifications of Dodge muscle cars.

 - Muscle cars came in many shapes and sizes.
 Here are features on more than 100 muscle cars, including photos and specifications for each model.